SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Mentions

-List all keys with all its possible values and its positions Optional you could specify a key
+Lists all keys with all its possible values and its positions.
+Optionally, you could specify a key.

 #### YAML
 ```yaml